-Many introductory statistics courses have similar sounding descriptions and cover similar content; the primary difference being the sophistication of the mathematics assumed or used within the course and examples that are selected for the target audience.
+Many introductory statistics courses have similar sounding descriptions and cover similar content; the primary differences are generally the sophistication of the mathematics assumed or used within the course and examples that are selected for the target audience.
 The table below lists a summary of introductory courses offered by the department and the primary audience for the course.
 Please review thoroughly and feel free to contact the Director of Undergraduate Studies with any questions regarding placement.

 |Course Number||Math Requirement||Primary Audience|